Through this link below you will find the online material in Polish on this website.

 In the summer of 2013, an outdoor version of the exhibition Jestem stąd was one of the main activities of Life Festival, organised by the Auschwitz Jewish Centre in the city of Oswiecim.
 A local TV station reported on the opening event.

-For more information on the activities organised in Poland, please contact the Anne Frank House project coordinator.
+For more information about the activities in Poland e-mail the Anne Frank House project coordinator.